swharden/SWHarden.com/content/blog/2023-07-29-ai-chat-locally-with-python.md

 ### Interpreting Content of Local Files

-**We can use the MiniLM model to interpret the content our information files and save that information to a local file.** The interpreted information is saved to disk in the [FAISS](https://github.com/facebookresearch/faiss) (Facebook AI Similarity Search) file format, a vector database optimized for searching for similarly across large and high dimensional datasets.
+**We can use the MiniLM language model to interpret the content our documents and save that information in a vector database so AI chat has access to it.** The interpreted information is saved to disk in the [FAISS](https://github.com/facebookresearch/faiss) (Facebook AI Similarity Search) file format, a vector database optimized for searching for similarly across large and high dimensional datasets.

 ```py
 """